cooper/ferret/doc/Inheritance.md

 But they don't inherit from those classes; they inherit from their prototype objects.

-If an object is an instance of the String class, for instance, its `*isa` (list of parent objects) would include the `String.proto` object.
+If an object is an instance of the String class, for instance, its `*ISA` (list of parent objects) would include the `String.proto` object.

 ## Example class